control-toolbox/CTBase.jl/README.md

 You can find first good issues (if any 🙂) [here][first-good-issue-url].
 You may find other packages to contribute to at the [control-toolbox organization](https://github.com/control-toolbox).

 If you want to ask a question, feel free to start a discussion [here](https://github.com/orgs/control-toolbox/discussions).
 This forum is for general discussion about this repository and the [control-toolbox organization](https://github.com/control-toolbox).

+>[!NOTE]
+> If you want to add an application or a package to the control-toolbox ecosystem, please follow this [set up tutorial](https://github.com/control-toolbox/CTApp.jl/discussions/9).